 These are skills you don’t acquire overnight or by spending money at a drone shop.
 You can try to bypass the need for these skills by using an online platform like DroneDeploy or buying a processing app like Pix4D (which costs more than your drone), but in the end it’s a box full of compromises and you’ll soon be seen through by the professionals who are engaging you to fly the drone in the first place.

 In fact, to do what we do we have employed the services of not just qualified pilots and experience data analysts, but highly qualified GIS Mapping specialists and even soil scientists who add to our capability.
 We also use survey-grade GPS equipment because most drones don’t really know where they are in space most of the time, certainly not well enough to create professional quality maps.

 So here’s a no-holds barred look at what it really means to become a professional drone pilot in today’s market.

-About once a week I get someone calling me wanting to know how to get into the drone business.
-18 months since we first put the building blocks in place for Queensland Drones, I thought it might be a good time to reflect on our journey so far and provide some insights for wannabe commercial drone operators about how this business really works.
+About once a week I get someone calling me wanting to know how to get into the drone business. over two years since we first started Queensland Drones, I thought it might be a good time to reflect on our journey so far and provide some insights for wannabe commercial drone operators about how this business really works.